Benefits to Attract and Retain Top Technology Talent

 The same report identified flexible working hours (45%) and working from home (43%) are two of the top benefits currently received by professionals working within the tech sector.
 A company laptop is the only perk ranking above these.

-Remote or flexible working has become a key part a developers’ repertoire.
-There are so many tools available that allow for flexible communication, systems that monitor information and other elements changing the business world that the traditional 9-5 working model can’t.
+Remote or flexible working has become a key part of developers’ repertoire.
+There are so many tools available that allow for flexible communication, systems that monitor information, and other elements changing the business world that the traditional 9-5 working model can’t.

-By rethinking the benefits you offer, it can be the first building block in attracting the best talent in the sector to your business and can be a significant step in keeping the developers, testers and other IT professionals that you already have.
+By rethinking the benefits you offer, can be the first building block in attracting the best talent in the sector to your business and can be a significant step in keeping the developers, testers, and other IT professionals that you already have.